 - A plank of 2 x12” spruce wood

 Step 1: Map out your electric fireplace frame

 The first step is to map out how big you want your fireplace surround to be and how big you want your fireplace insert to be.
 My wall is quite small at 8 feet long.

 I decided my fireplace would be 12″ deep based on the insert that I picked.
-Ensure you have a couple of inches of clearance behind the insert so it can fan out
+With that in mind ensure you have a couple of inches of clearance behind the insert so it can fan out

 The frame is built out of three pieces.
 See below for the images and the dimensions I used.

 1. I started out by attaching my shorter 8” pieces to my 44”.
 Place a speed square into the joint to ensure it’s square.
-Use a clamp to hold the pieces together.
-Drill pilot holes, then use the wood screws to join the pieces together.
+Use a clamp to hold the pieces together, then drill pilot holes, and use the wood screws to join the pieces together.
 If you’re good with a kreg jig, now is a great time to use it.

-2. Make an identical piece so you have 2 of them.
+2. Then make an identical piece so you have 2 of them.

 3. Time to make the front frame.
-Before you screw all the pieces together, dry fit them on the floor and place your fireplace insert inside to make sure it fits.
-Once you’re confident the fit is correct, attach the pieces together.
+Before you screw all the pieces together, dry fit them on the floor and place your fireplace insert inside to make sure it fits, and once you’re confident the fit is correct, attach the pieces together.